- High Blood Pressure Slideshow Pictures

 - Do I need a prescription for clonidine?

-- What are the uses for this drug?
+- What are the approved uses for clonidine?

 - What are the FDA non-approved (off-label) uses for clonidine?